-Alis has two PhDs, one in policy and governance for research (from the University of Oxford), and one in epistemology and research; as well as an honorary doctorate (Doctor Honoris Causa Socialium Scientiarium) from the University of the West, Timisoara.
-Leadership roles have included Director of Research and REF 2021 coordinator in the department (2016-20 and Deputy Director for Research before that) and Senior Academic Advisor on Impact, University of Oxford.
+Alis has two PhDs, one in policy and governance for research (from the University of Oxford), and one in epistemology and research; and is Doctor Honoris Causa (Socialium Scientiarium) of the University of the West, Timisoara.
+She is a Fellow of the Academy of Social Sciences.

 - Director of Research, Department of Education, University of Oxford